feralcreative/harvest-sync/AI_AGENT_PRIMER.md

    - Find or create task in destination
    - Assign task to project
    - Assign user to project
-   - Create time entry in destination
+   - Attempt to create time entry in destination
-5. Skip duplicates automatically
+   - If 422 error with "already been taken", mark as "Duplicate" and skip
+   - Otherwise mark as "Created"
+5. Return summary with final status for each entry

 ## Security & Privacy